 Heavy Haul Trucking of Over-dimensional and Overweight shipments, known as Heavy Haul shipments or Heavy Haul Trucking pose special challenges for shippers.
-Often times a shipment is both over-dimensional as well as overweight in nature and therefore may require special routing in order to travel only on the highways that permit vehicle weights that can accommodate them in the Continental United States, Canada, and Mexico.
+Often times a shipment is both over-dimensional as well as overweight in nature and therefore may require special routing in order to travel only on the highways that permit vehicle weights that can accommodate them in the Continental United States and Canada.

 Heavy Haul Trucking frequently requires special trucks and trailers that can carry the size of what you’re shipping.
 They may also require the purchase of special permits issued by the various governmental agencies, States, and municipalities through which your shipment will travel.